 Types of Aboveground Storage

 Aboveground storage tanks are used to store materials on the surface of the ground.
-They are commonly used in industries such as agriculture, oil and gas, and chemical.
+They are commonly used in industries such as agriculture, oil and gas, and chemicals.
 The following are the types of aboveground storage tanks:

 Horizontal tanks are cylindrical tanks that are placed horizontally on the ground.
 They are used to store materials such as oil, water, and chemicals.
 The horizontal design allows for easy access to the contents of the tank, making it easy to clean and maintain.